grafana/agent/docs/user/cookbook/dynamic-configuration/01_Basics/03_Integrations.md

 [final.yml](03_assets/final.yml)

-The final result should have 3 integrations enabled, 1 node_exporter and 2 redis_exporters.
+The final result should have 3 integrations enabled, 1 node_exporter and 2 redis.